FillyLumi/PlugDjButBad/README.md

    `https://fillylumi.github.io/PlugDjButBad`.
 7. **Share the link.** Anyone with the URL can add songs to the queue.
 The current track finishes before the next one starts so the room stays in sync.
 Moderators sign in with their personal keys to unlock skip/reorder/remove controls.
-People who join later won't see previously broadcast queue updates—they'll start from the default video or whatever their browser remembered from the last visit.
+New listeners automatically receive the now playing video, its elapsed time, and the queue as soon as they connect.

 ## Project layout